yeti-switch/doc/src/en/web-interface/yeti-ui-equipment/yeti-ui-equipment-gateways.rst

 `````````````````````````````````````````````````
     Transport protocol
        Transport protocol that is used for Termination (User Datagram Protocol (UDP) or  Transmission Control Protocol (TCP)).
+       .. seealso:: SEMS interfaces should be properly configured , see :ref:`SEMS signaling interfaces configuration <sems_signaling_interfaces>`

     Host
         IP address or DNS name of remote gateway to send SIP signaling (only for termination).
     Port
         Port of remote gateway to send SIP signaling.
         Leave it empty to enable DNS SRV resolving of name in **Host**.
     Use registered aor
         Used for gateway with dynamic IP address (for termination only).
 YETI sends call to R-URI received from remote UA during registration procedure.
-For incoming REGISTER request authentification YETI uses credentials specified in :ref:`Incoming auth username <incomming_auth_params>` and :ref:`Incoming auth password <incomming_auth_params>` fields.
+For incoming REGISTER request authentification YETI uses credentials specified in :ref:`Incoming auth username <incoming_auth_params>` and :ref:`Incoming auth password <incoming_auth_params>` fields.
     Resolve ruri
         Indicates necessity to rewrite R-URI domain part with resolved IP